bsella/diligent/README.md

 > [!WARNING]
-> This crate is in its very early stages and everything in it is prone to change.
+> This crate is in its early stages and everything in it is prone to change.
+Please keep your expectations low.

 ## The Rust paradigm